NadiaVoloshyna/admin_/.github/ISSUE_TEMPLATE/feature.md

 ---

-**Describe the bug**
+**Describe the feature**
-A clear and concise description of what the bug is.
+A clear and concise description of the feature.

 **Screenshots**
 If applicable, add screenshots to help explain your problem.